space-concordia-robotics/robotics-prototype/README.md

 ```
 (venv) $ pip install -r requirements.txt
 ```
-**Note**: If you get any issues with installing the `pygobject` module (which is needed for running the GTK GUI, which will likely be replaced by a Flask front-end soon), read the follwing section on `pygobject3`, otherwise if all was good then just skip over it.
+**Note**: If you want to run the "legacy" GUI (AsimovOperation.py) you'll need to install the `pygobject` module (which is needed for running GTK GUI)
+However, this GUI will soon be replaced by a new one using flask, so unless your hellbent on running the old GUI, **feel free to skip the next section** (and keep in mind that the pygobject line in `requirements.txt` is commented out.

 #### Install and configure `pygobject3`
 If you ran into issues installing `pygobject` when trying to `pip install -r requirements.txt`, then here are possible reasons: